 - 2 tbsp (32 grams) peanut butter

-- PREPARE PASTRY AND FILLING: Microwave 1 1/2 cup of water on high for about 1:30 min to bring it to a temperature of 130-140F/55-60 C. I recommend measuring it with a thermometer to be sure.
-Inside a large bowl, add flour, sea salt and 1/3 cup + 2 tbsp (115 grams) warm water, and mix until a craggy but even and cohesive dough forms.
-There no need to knead it further because we don't want much gluten to develop (in fact the warm water is to reduce gluten).
-Cover the bowl and flash-freeze in the freezer for 15 min until the dough is cool to the touch.
+- PREPARE PASTRY AND FILLING: Inside a large bowl, combine flour, sea salt and 1/3 cup + 2 tbsp (115 grams) of water, and mix until a craggy but even and cohesive dough forms.
+There no need to knead it further because we don't want much gluten to develop.
+Lightly flour the dough and wrap it in parchment, then flash-freeze in the freezer for 15 min until the dough is cool to the touch.

 - Meanwhile, whisk together sticky rice flour, light brown sugar and whole milk in a microwave-safe bowl until even.
 Microwave the mixture on medium power for 45 seconds interval for about 4 to 5 times, stirring with a fork in between, until the mixture comes together as a sticky and stretchy dough.
 Keep stirring and kneading if you will with a fork until the dough is very even and bouncy.
 Cover with plastic wrap and chill in the fridge until needed.

 - In a food-processor, pulse bittersweet chocolate, dark brown sugar and ground cinnamon until coarsely ground.
 Add peanut butter and pulse until the mixture resembles wet sand.
 Keep in the fridge until needed.